-Airs Tuesday, May 6, 2014 at 9 p.m. on KPBS TV
+Airs Wednesday, March 29, 2017 at 11 p.m. on KPBS TV

 Of the Seven Wonders of the Ancient World, the Hanging Garden of Babylon is the most elusive of these constructions of classical antiquity.
 While traces have been found of the Great Pyramid of Gaza, the Temple of Artemis at Ephesus, the Statue of Zeus at Olympia, the Mausoleum of Halicarnassus, the Colossus of Rhodes and the Lighthouse of Alexandria, centuries of digging have turned up nothing about the lost gardens of Babylon – until now.

 Why, in the nearly 3,000 years since the gardens were presumably built, has no archeological evidence ever been found to support their existence?
 Is the Hanging Garden of Babylon a myth or a mystery to be solved?

-According to Paul Collins of the Ashmolean Museum of Art, and featured in "The Lost Gardens Of Babylon," “All sources say that the Hanging Gardens of Babylon were there at Babylon and so it’s been assumed that’s where they must have been.”
+According to Paul Collins of the Ashmolean Museum of Art, and featured in the film, “All sources say that the Hanging Gardens of Babylon were there at Babylon and so it’s been assumed that’s where they must have been.”

 Dr. Dalley, an expert on the ancient cuneiform texts, is one of a handful of people who can read this language which dates back to the Babylonian era.
 Her translation of the cuneiform on a prism at the British Museum, leads her to an intriguing theory about the location, builder, and look of the Hanging Garden.

 Nearly 50 years ago, Dr. Dalley visited a site in Iraq where she saw the beginnings of a canal system.
 In the documentary, she goes back to this site and later meets with a colleague in Iraq, Jason Ur, an anthropological archaeologist from Harvard, who uses an American spy satellite program – declassified since the mid-1990s – to study landscapes.
 The ancient landscape under study is an area, nowhere near Babylon, ruled by a king who lived 100 years before Nebuchadnezzar.

 What the satellite imagery discloses – hidden underneath fields – is a canal system with water ways, in parts the width of the Panama Canal, stretching from the Zagros Mountains that border Iran across the plains of Northern Iraq.

 Also, on the satellite map, Ur sees the Jerwan Aqueduct, one of the earliest known aqueducts in history.
 When Dr. Dalley visits the site of this aqueduct, what evidence does she find to support her theory?
 What’s the connection between the aqueduct and the garden relief Dr. Dalley saw at the British Museum?

 A Bedlam Production for Channel 4 in association with ARTE, THIRTEEN Productions LLC for WNET and SBS Australia, Writer and director is Nick Green.
 Narrator is Jay O. Sanders.
 Executive producer for Bedlam Productions is Simon Eagan.
 Executive in charge for WNET is Stephen Segaller.
 Executive producer for WNET is Steve Burns.
 Coordinating producer for WNET is Stephanie Carter.